Which Of These Describes Implicit Bias

 The Origin of Implicit Bias

 Implicit biases are primarily shaped by early experiences and cultural influences.
-From a young age, we are exposed to stereotypes and societal norms through our families, media, education, and interactions with others.
+In practice, from a young age, we are exposed to stereotypes and societal norms through our families, media, education, and interactions with others.
 These influences create mental shortcuts that help us quickly categorize and make sense of the world.

 The Psychology Behind Implicit Bias